nyaqui3t/nyaqui3t/README.md

 **DNI**

-; [normal dni criteria](https://dni-criteria.carrd.co/), if you're 23+ and I don't know you at all/i didn't follow or int first (this is 4 personal safety,,) people under 12 ,   meowbahh fans ,
+; [normal dni criteria](https://dni-criteria.carrd.co/), if you're 23+ and I don't know you at all/i didn't follow or int first, people under 12 ,   meowbahh fans ,

 — — — — — — — — — — — — — —